nextmillenniummedia/NextMillennium-Mobile-Android-SDK/README.md

 Call ```InAppSdk.initialize(this)``` method in application class in onCreate method.

-## Send Activities
+## Send Screen Names
-In Application class in onCreate() method, add the following code to send the list of activities.
+In Application class in onCreate() method, add the following code to send the list of Screen Names.
 Call this method only once when you install the SDK into your app.
 It should be also called when the list of activities has been changed.
+Pay attention!
+You need to send screen names only in debug app mode.

 ```
 override fun onCreate() {